dhairya0907/Hacker-News-API/README.md

 Here's why I use Hacker News API and React :
 * I used Hacker News API because it's free to use and it updates in real time.
-* I used React Library to develop and Design web application beacuse it is easy to learn and easy to use.
+* I used React Library to develop and Design web application because it is easy to learn and easy to use.
-* React has geat developer tools.
+* React has great developer tools.
 * A virtual DOM is used.

 ### Built With